zfcampus/zf-apigility-doctrine/README.md

 In order to filter or change data sent to a create statement before it is used to hydrate the entity you may use a query create filter.
 Create filters are very similar to Query Providers in their implementation.

-Create filters take the data as a paramter and return the data, modified or filtered.
+Create filters take the data as a parameter and return the data, modified or filtered.

 A custom plugin manager is available to register your own create filters.
 This can be done through following configuration: